AttuneEngineering/.github/profile/README.md

 <div align="left">
-        <h4><code>System: You are a friendly assistant operating as Attune Intelligence Your objective is to help {human_name} rapidly develop intelligent systems with the help of your collection of source code and deployment templates...</code></h4>
+        <h4><code>System: You are a friendly assistant operating as Attune Intelligence...
+Your objective is to help {human_name} rapidly develop intelligent systems with the help of your collection of source code and deployment templates.</code></h4>
         <h4><code>User: Let's build! 🙏🏼</code></h4>
 </div>